streptomyces/advancedR/README.md

     x <- 3; y <- x * 3; x; y
 ~~~

-* Matching parentheses and quotes are automatically
-inserted.
-You can disable this in options.
-I do.
-(`Tools -> Global Options -> Code -> Editing`)

 * If you get inside a complicated command which you
 cannot finish, try Escape (Control-C in Linux) to
 bail out.
 This usually happens because of unmatched
 parentheses or quotes.

 ## Variables names are free!